Brut Sparkling Wines: A Complete Guide to Italian Bubbles

 3. Berlucchi '61 Franciacorta Brut

-Berlucchi '61 Franciacorta Brut is another unmissable Italian sparkling wine.
-With its freshness and creaminess, it is perfect for any occasion.
+The Berlucchi '61 Franciacorta Brut is another unmissable Italian sparkling wine.
+With its freshness and creaminess, it's perfect for any occasion.

 4. La Gioiosa Prosecco Superiore Brut

-If you prefer a lighter option, the La Gioiosa Prosecco Superiore Brut from the Veneto region is an ideal choice.
-Delicate and aromatic, it is perfect for a cheerful toast.
+If you prefer a lighter option, La Gioiosa Prosecco Superiore Brut from the Veneto region is the ideal choice.
+Delicate and aromatic, it's perfect for a cheerful toast.

 The History of Brut Sparkling Wines

-The tradition of sparkling wines in Italy has ancient roots and has its origins in ancient Rome.
-However, the success of Brut sparkling wines as we know them today is mainly linked to the Champagne region of France, where the Classic Method took hold in the 17th century.
-Since then, this style of production has spread throughout Italy, resulting in the delicious Brut sparkling wines that we love and appreciate today.
+The tradition of sparkling wines in Italy has ancient roots, dating back to ancient Rome.
+However, the success of Brut sparkling wines as we know them today is primarily linked to the Champagne region of France, where the Metodo Classico (traditional method) took hold in the 17th century.
+Since then, this production style has spread throughout Italy, giving rise to the delicious Brut sparkling wines we love and appreciate today.

 How to Store and Serve Brut Sparkling Wines